Angrej: Plot

-Angrej's family is invited to his cousin's wedding, where he meets Dhann Kaur (Sargun Mehta), his cousin's friend and the daughter of a wealthy aristocrat.
+Angrej's family is invited to his cousin's wedding, where he meets Dhann Kaur, his cousin's friend and the daughter of a wealthy aristocrat.
 The two develop a friendship over the course of the next few days.
 Maado and her family are also present at the wedding.
 Kaur helps Angrej in getting back with Maado, but is herself attracted to him.
 Haakam arrives at the wedding with the groom's baraat; that night, he makes a pass at many women, including Kaur.
 Angrej rebukes him, and the two engage in a fight but are later pacified by Maado's father.
 Hakkam continues to flirt with women and is caught by Maado the following day when Angrej makes her aware of it.
 Angrej consoles her, and the two rekindle their romance.
 The wedding concludes on the day of the vidai, and the guests begin to return home — angrej bids farewell to Kaur, who is smitten by him by this point.

 Angrej begins to dress like a landlord and visits Maado.
 Impressed by his new appearance, Maado proposes him for marriage.
 Angrej realises that he does not love Maado any more but instead wants to be with Kaur, who loves him.
 He gifts the bangle to Maado and takes his leave.
 He reaches Dhann Kaur's village only to find out that she got engaged.
 He leaves heartbroken.

 A few days later Aslam informs him that Dhann Kaur's fiancé is Haakam.
 Angrej then pleads his case to Kaur's father, who is enraged by his indecency and impudence.
 He threatens to shoot an undeterred Angrej as Kaur watches helplessly.
 Maado's father, who has recovered from his paralysis, intervenes and vouches for Angrej.
 He is able to convince Kaur's father to agree to the wedding, much to the delight of the couple.